How to Import Photos from an iPhone to a Mac

-How to download photos from an iPhone to a Mac with Photos:
+How to move photos from an iPhone to a Mac with Photos:

 - Connect your iPhone to Mac using a USB cable

-- In the upper menu of the Photos app, choose Import.
-Here you will see all the photos your iPhone has
+- In the upper menu of the Photos app, choose Import

 To avoid this trouble with large files, go to Settings → Photos → Transfer to Mac.
 Make sure that “Keep Originals” is checked so that the files are not reformatted during transfer.

 Download Photos From iPhone to a Mac via Image Capture

 Image Capture is a utility that comes by default on macOS.
 It’s useful when you need to access photos, but your Mac does not recognize the device you’re trying to connect.
 Don’t forget you’ll need a cable for this one.

 How to use Image Capture to transfer photos: